Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-"Hope" Is The Thing With Feathers is one of the best known of Emily Dickinson's poems.
-An extended metaphor, it likens the concept of hope to a feathered bird that is permanently perched in the soul of every human.
+"Hope" is the thing with feathers (314) is one of the best known of Emily Dickinson's poems.
+As an extended metaphor, it likens the concept of hope to a feathered bird that is permanently perched in the soul of every human.
 There it sings, never stopping in its quest to inspire.

-Emily Dickinson wrote this poem in 1862, a prolific year for her poetry, one of nearly 1800 poems she penned during her lifetime.
+Emily Dickinson wrote this poem in 1862, a prolific year for her poetry, one of nearly 1,800 poems she penned during her lifetime.
 Only seven of these were published while she was still alive.
-Her sister Lavinia collected and helped publish all of her poems after Emily's death in 1886.
+Her sister, Lavinia, collected and helped publish all her poems after Emily's death in 1886.

-The Belle of Amherst, so called, remains an enigma.
-Her poetry was highly original but was dismissed or simply misunderstood when she sent her work out for appraisal or publication.
+The Belle of Amherst, so-called, remains an enigma.
+Her poetry was highly original but was dismissed or misunderstood when she sent her work for appraisal or publication.
 It was only after she had passed away and her poems circulated more widely that critics began to appreciate her genius.

-Her poetry however reflects a lively, imaginative and dynamic inner world; she was able to capture universal moments in a simple sentence, create metaphors that stand the test of time.
+Her poetry, however, reflects a lively, imaginative and dynamic inner world; she was able to capture universal moments in a simple sentence and create metaphors that have stood the test of time.

-Hope Is The Thing With Feathers stands out as a reminder to all - no matter the circumstances each and every one of us has this entity within that is always there to help us out, by singing.
+"Hope" is the thing with feathers (314) stands out as a reminder to all; no matter the circumstances, each and every one of us has this entity within that is always there to help us out by singing.